vEDW/example-voting-app/README.md

 Running Application:

-* create redis service named voterappRedis (via apps console or commandline "cf cs rediscloud 30mb voterappRedis")
+* create redis service named voterappRedis (via apps console or commandline "cf create-service p-redis shared-vm voterappRedis")
-* create postgresql service named workerPostgresSQL (via apps console or command line "cf cs elephantsql turtle workerPostgresSQL")
+* create postgresql service named workerPostgresSQL (via apps console or command line "cf create-service p-mysql 100mb-dev workerMySQL")
 * go to folder voting-app/ and execute a "cf push" in that folder
 * go to folder worker/ and execute a "mvn clean", "mvn package" and "cf push" in that folder
 * go to folder result-app/ and execute a "cf push" in that folder